sfc-gh-perickson/demos-enablement/README.md

 **Location:** `agentic-schema-mapping/`

 An all-in-Snowflake pipeline that maps messy CSV data into canonical financial table schemas.
-A Cortex Agent orchestrates the workflow via Snowflake Intelligence, using custom tools (stored procedures/UDFs) for profiling, AI-powered mapping proposals, entity resolution, and deterministic COPY INTO execution.
+A Cortex Agent orchestrates the workflow via Snowflake CoWork, using custom tools (stored procedures/UDFs) for profiling, AI-powered mapping proposals, entity resolution, and deterministic COPY INTO execution.

 **Topics covered:**
 - Cortex Agent with 6 custom tools (generic type backed by UDFs/procedures)